 Though the film hasn’t been met with universal fanfare (several farmers think it’s an unfair representation of the realities of farming), one thing is clear – we’re in the midst of a food renaissance.
 Large companies are now producing glossy, expensive marketing materials that focus on better ways of producing food – an unthinkable situation 10 years ago.

 The fact is that people are increasingly tuned into their food and its provenance.
 You only need think of the horsemeat saga for evidence of this.
-Indeed, one of the most chilling parts of The Scarecrow is when a piece of packaged meat flies past on the conveyor belt with the label “100% beef-ish!” – an eloquent allusion, if ever we saw one, to people's growing concern about what it is they’re putting in their tummies.
+Indeed, one of the most chilling parts of The Scarecrow is when a piece of packaged meat flies past on the conveyor belt with the label “100% beef-ish!” – an eloquent allusion, if ever we saw one, to people's growing concern about what it is they’re really putting in their tummies.